Kris Chesney

 Kristian John Chesney (born 2 March 1974) is a rugby union footballer who started his career at Barking RUFC, played at flanker, number 8 and lock for Saracens (making the second-highest number of appearances for the club at 338), RC Toulon and finished his career at Southend RUFC.
 At an International level he has represented and Captained the England Sevens and represented England U21 teams and represents the Barbarians on 3 tours.
-He also played rugby league for London Broncos.
+He also played rugby league for the London Broncos.

 Early life

 Chesney was born in Ilford, North East London on 2 March 1974 and educated at the Chadwell Heath Foundation School, now known as Chadwell Heath Academy.
 Chesney did not play rugby until he was 18 because only football, basketball and cricket were played at his school.
 It was a number of friends in his cricket club who also played rugby at Barking RFC who suggested that he give the game a try.